WHY APA ACCREDITATION MATTERS

 Other agencies accredit entire institutions.
 There are six such accrediting bodies in the United States.
 APA-accredited doctoral graduate programs must be housed in an institution that has accreditation.
 However, an institution may hold accreditation and not have any APA-accredited programs.

-For more information on regional accrediting bodies, please visit their websites:
+For more information on institutional accrediting bodies, please visit their websites:

 For further information about accreditation in general, please visit the Association of Specialized and Professional Accreditors.